 — collaboration is another form of outside-in thinking that forces the inside out.

-— it is a highly fruitful collaboration as it promotes collective forms of thinking and allows the work to develop out of the process of making. again it is a form of constructive montage bringing together disparate materials, ideas and a collective subjectivity.
+— it is a highly fruitful form of collaboration as it promotes collective modes of thinking and allows the work to develop out of the process of finding and making. again it is a form of constructive montage bringing together disparate materials, ideas and a collective subjectivity.

 — it is interested in the archaeology of things and in the architecture of means, treating the world of things as ‘found’ material. and combining materials and media from diverse sources to construct the work.